RedonAlla/RA.Utilities/Api/RA.Utilities.Api.Middlewares/README.md

 ## Contributing

 Contributions are welcome!
-If you have a suggestion or find a bug, please open an issue to discuss it.
+If you have a suggestion or find a bug, please open an issue to discuss it first.

-Please follow the contribution guidelines outlined in the other `RA.Utilities` packages.
+### Pull Request Process

+1.  **Fork the Repository**: Start by forking the RA.Utilities repository.
+2.  **Create a Branch**: Create a new branch for your feature or bug fix from the `main` branch.
+Please use a descriptive name (e.g., `feature/add-auth-helper` or `fix/middleware-bug`).
+3.  **Make Your Changes**: Write your code, ensuring it adheres to the project's coding style.
+4.  **Add Tests**: Add or update unit tests for your changes to ensure correctness and prevent regressions.
+5.  **Update Documentation**: Add or update XML documentation for any new public APIs.
+If you are adding new functionality, please update the relevant `README.md` file.
+6.  **Verify Locally**: Ensure the solution builds and all tests pass locally before submitting.
+7.  **Submit a Pull Request**: Push your branch to your fork and open a pull request to the `main` branch of the original repository.
+Provide a clear description of the changes you have made.

+### Coding Standards

+- **Style**: Follow the coding conventions defined in the `.editorconfig` file at the root of the repository.
+The build is configured to enforce these styles.
+- **Documentation**: Ensure all public members are documented with clear XML comments.
+- **Commit Messages**: Consider using Conventional Commit messages (e.g., `feat:`, `fix:`, `docs:`) to keep the commit history clean and informative.
+- **Scope**: Keep changes focused.
+A pull request should address a single feature or bug.

+Thank you for contributing!

+---

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/RedonAlla/RA.Utilities?tab=MIT-1-ov-file) file for details.